-- Take 10 people, all of who have different levels of activity, weight, age, types of pain and wear different shoes, go to the store for store-bought orthotics, take a quick assessment, and are all told to wear the same insole.
+- Take 10 people with different levels of activity, weight, age, and types of pain, wear different shoes, go to the store for store-bought orthotics, take a quick assessment, and are all told to wear the same insole.

 - You need customized care, which is exactly what custom orthotics provide for your body.

-- Custom orthotics are created by scanning and assessing your arches, seeing how you distribute your body weight on your feet, and then a unique treatment plan is created especially for you.
+- Custom orthotics are created by scanning and assessing your arches, seeing how you distribute your body weight on your feet and creating a unique treatment plan for you.

 Feet: The Foundation of the Body

-- What if you were told that the foundation of your home was cracking and you had two options: put duct tape over the crack and hope for the best or spend a little more money and fix the problem the right way.
+- What if you were told that your home’s foundation was cracking and you had two options: put duct tape over the crack and hope for the best or spend a little more money and fix the problem the right way?

 - A scan of the feet is used to learn about each foot independently.

-- These scans highlight any differences between your feet like one being smaller, wider, or flatter than the other.
+- These scans highlight differences between your feet, like one being smaller, wider, or flatter than the other.

 - This information is essential to creating orthotics and helps achieve a result that over-the-counter orthotics simply cannot provide.

-- Although non-custom orthotics are less expensive, they are basically like putting duct tape on your foundation and may not resolve the issue\s and cause more problems and greater costs.
+- Although non-custom orthotics are less expensive, they are basically like putting duct tape on your foundation and may not resolve the issue and cause more problems and greater costs.

 Saves Money In the Long Run